-constructs a within query for a collection collection.within(latitude, longitude, radius) This will find all documents within a given radius around the coordinate (latitude, longitude).
+constructs a within query for a collection collection.within(latitude, longitude, radius)

+This will find all documents within a given radius around the coordinate (latitude, longitude).
 The returned array is sorted by distance, beginning with the nearest document.

 In order to use the within operator, a geo index must be defined for the collection.
 This index also defines which attribute holds the coordinates for the document.
+If you have more then one geo-spatial index, you can use the geo operator to select a particular index.

+'''

+collection.within(latitude, longitude, radius).distance()

+'''

+This will add an attribute distance to all documents returned, which contains the distance between the given point and the document in meters.

+'''

+collection.within(latitude, longitude, radius).distance(name)

+'''

-If you have more then one geo-spatial index, you can use the geo operator to select a particular index. collection.within(latitude, longitude, radius).distance() This will add an attribute distance to all documents returned, which contains the distance between the given point and the document in meters. collection.within(latitude, longitude, radius).distance(name) This will add an attribute name to all documents returned, which contains the distance between the given point and the document in meters.
-Note: this method is not yet supported by the RocksDB storage engine.
+This will add an attribute name to all documents returned, which contains the distance between the given point and the document in meters.

 Note: the within simple query function is deprecated as of ArangoDB 2.6.
 The function may be removed in future versions of ArangoDB.
 The preferred way for retrieving documents from a collection using the within operator is to use the AQL WITHIN function in an AQL query as follows: